Sey56/paracore-help/docs/collaboration/workflow-enforcement.md

 ## Preventing "main" Branch Creation

-*   **Behavior:** RAP prevents both `admin`s and `developer`s from creating a new branch named "main".
+*   **Behavior:** Paracore prevents both `admin`s and `developer`s from creating a new branch named "main".
 *   **Purpose:** This ensures that "main" remains a unique and protected reference, preventing confusion and maintaining the integrity of the primary development line.

 ## Best Practices for `main` Branch Protection

-While RAP provides in-app guidance, the most robust protection for your `main` branch is configured on your Git hosting platform (e.g., GitHub, GitLab):
+While Paracore provides in-app guidance, the most robust protection for your `main` branch is configured on your Git hosting platform (e.g., GitHub, GitLab):

 *   **Protected Branches:** Configure your `main` branch as a "protected branch" on your Git provider's website.
 *   **Required Pull Requests:** Set rules that require all changes to `main` to come through a Pull Request, with mandatory reviews and status checks.
 *   **No Direct Pushes:** Prevent direct pushes to `main` for all users, including admins.

-By combining RAP's in-app enforcement with your Git platform's branch protection rules, you can establish a highly secure and efficient collaborative workflow.
+By combining Paracore's in-app enforcement with your Git platform's branch protection rules, you can establish a highly secure and efficient collaborative workflow.